Hepatitis B vaccination

 The vaccination

 The hepatitis B vaccination is given as a three-dose series.
-Typically, the doses are spaced over six months, though there is an accelerated schedule where the entire course is administered within a month, followed by a booster shot after one year.
+Typically, the doses are spaced over six months, though there is an accelerated vaccination schedule where the entire course is administered within a month, followed by a booster shot after one year.

 Availability